-Following his undergraduate and graduate work in China with an MA degree in English, Feng obtained several graduate degrees from the University of Rochester, New York, including an MA and PhD in Political Science, followed by an MS in Public Policy Analysis.
-Since then, he has served in many professional appointments, including as the general program chair for the International Studies Association Annual Conference (Hawaii, 2004–2005) and as editor of International Interactions, a premier journal in international studies (2001–2005).
+Following his undergraduate and graduate work in China with an MA degree in English, Feng obtained several graduate degrees from the University of Rochester, New York, including an MA and PhD in political science, followed by an MS in public policy analysis.
+Since then, he has served in many professional appointments, including as the general program chair for the International Studies Association Annual Conference (Hawaii, 2004-2005) and as editor of International Interactions, a premier journal in international studies (2001-2005).

 Feng has published extensively on such topics as economic growth, investment, human capital, international trade, demographic transition, and political regime transitions in various economics and political science peer-reviewed journals.
 His works on regional development deal with political and economic issues in Latin America, Pacific Asia, and Sub-Saharan Africa.
 He has also published on China’s financial markets, labor and human capital, economic growth, state enterprises, foreign direct investment, and trade policy.
 His book Democracy, Governance and Economic Performance: Theory and Evidence (MIT, 2003, 2005) earned the following review from Eirik G. Furubotn: “notable for its broad scope, its thorough grounding in empirical evidence and for the insights it offers into complex social processes.
 This is interdisciplinary research at its best.”

 His current research interests include global power shifts, globalization, and regional political, economic, and business development.
 He has also been continuing his research on China and other major emerging powers.
-In addition, he is interested in trends, policies, and issues related to higher education and has been extensively involved in building international programs for Claremont Graduate University and the Claremont University Consortium.

 Co-authored with Zhijun Gao and Zining Yang.
 “China’s Last Campaign to Become a New World Leader: One Belt and One Road – Rationale, Opportunities, and Challenges.”
 In Regional Politics, edited by Ronald Tammen and Jacek Kugler.
 Rowman and Littlefield Publishers Inc., Forthcoming.